Sustainable Logistics with and through IT

 Today, a standard compact car requires about 250 times more programming lines than a space shuttle needed to fly into space about 30 years ago.
 This increase in the software share goes hand in hand with a functional extension as well as the improvement in efficiency criteria.
 Without a state-of-the-art software management, it would be impossible to achieve the EURO 6 standards for motor vehicles.
 The same applies to warehousing as it requires a perfect interaction between hardware and intelligent software, similar as it is the case for cars and planes.
 The role of software has had similar quantum leaps over the past decades.

-Software-optimised storage strategies are applied to optimise the realisation of logistical tasks.
+Software-optimized storage strategies are applied to optimize the realization of logistical tasks.
 Automatic high-bay warehouses, shuttle systems or miniload cranes, provide the corresponding strategic solutions for the following requirements: storage, selection of loading unit, retrieval, relocation, sequencing and command cycles.
-Optimisation criteria typically include the system performance or energy requirements.
+Optimization criteria typically include the system performance or energy requirements.
 To increase the efficiency of storage criteria, SSI SCHAEFER opts for the in-house logistics software WAMAS® or the SAP-based solution with a special algorithm.
 Due to the software the strategy can be adapted to situation-specific parameters.
 It results in shorter walking distances and higher performance, which provides enormous savings potential.

 It can be more sustainable to process orders together rather than carrying out each order separately.
 This way, it is possible to save packaging material, printouts etc. However, this also means that the requirements are cumulated at the time of completion.
 Modern warehouse management software adjusts to peak times and supports the savings potential to reduce the costs for order processing.